vikas1709/WebDev-Session5/readme.md

 });
 ```

-By creating multiple components we will switch out the content depending on the route chosen.
+By creating multiple components we can switch out the content depending on the custom tag.

 ```js
 app.component('byeUser', {